cs124/pa1-regular-expressions/README.md

    If prompted to open a notebook, hit cancel for now.
 You should double-check that you are logged in to your Stanford Google account.
 If not, you can switch accounts in the top right.

 2. Now go to File->Open Notebook.
 Go to the GitHub tab.
-It will ask you to log in to your GitHub account.
+It will ask you to log in to your GitHub account (if you don't have one it is easy to make one).
    Once you've done that, copy and paste the URL: https://github.com/cs124/pa1-spamlord into the search box and hit enter.
 It should show:

             Repository: cs124/pa1-spamlord